We believe those with the ability to lead the way must do so.

 Our supply chain strategy

-We cannot achieve carbon neutrality alone.
-Starting in 2021, we will begin an active engagement programme with our suppliers and customers to encourage and support commitments on carbon reduction, corporate responsibility and UN Sustainable Development Goals.
-We have already begun the process of sending out questionnaires to gather data.
+We cannot achieve our goal alone.
+Starting in 2021, we began an active engagement programme with suppliers, customers and wider stakeholders to encourage and support commitments on carbon reduction, corporate responsibility and UN Sustainable Development Goals.

 We will support all our stakeholders to take action with the aim of creating a community of likeminded companies we can work with.
 However, if we deem a customer or supplier is failing to make progress on carbon reduction by 2022, we will not do business with them.
 It is a radical step, but we believe in putting our money where our mouth is.